dahliamalkhi/dahliamalkhi.github.io/_posts/2020-12-25-what-they-didnt-teach-you-in-streamlet.md

 In Streamlet, QCs are not recorded on the blockchain itself.
-That is, once a validator in Streamlet observes 2f+1 votes for a block (quorum certificate), it considers this block as a notarized.
-However, unlike Hotstuff, the leader does not embed the QQ in its proposed block.
+That is, once a validator in Streamlet observes 2f+1 votes for a block (quorum certificate), it considers this block notarized.
+However, unlike Hotstuff, Streamlet leaders do not embed QCs within proposed blocks.
 Therefore, while Streamlet creates a total-order on client requests, the question of how an external client can verify the correctness of the log and obtain a response is not addressed.
 Blockchains and State Machine Replication (SMR) are used to serve clients, and clients need to be able to query the service to obtain the latest state.